 2. Rejuvenating Serum

-Tata Harper’s Rejuvenating Serum is absolutely the best serum I have ever used.
+Tata Harper’s Rejuvenating Serum is absolutely one of the best serums I have ever used.
 It’s definitely not an oil; it leans toward the consistency of a lotion, but it’s incredibly effective at getting rid of fine lines & wrinkles.
 I could not recommend this clean skincare serum more–even for someone with oily skin like me!

 The Tata Harper Rejuvenating Serum is packaged in a glass bottle with a metal lid.
 There are some plastic components to the pump, but according to the Tata Harper website, “The plastic resin for our tubes is derived from sugar cane, which means it is made from a renewable resource instead of petroleum.”.